I support people with recovery from religious trauma and spiritual abuse, and the rebuilding of identity.

 ways you can work with me.

-I support therapists wanting to know more about the big topic that is religious trauma and, people experiencing it themselves.
+I support therapists wanting to know more about the big topic that is religious trauma through my online course What I Wish My Therapist Knew; and through the Religious Trauma Collective.

-I walk with people through trauma healing.
+I support people through trauma healing.
 Our bodies know how to heal from a broken arm and from trauma.
 Havening techniques® are a beautiful way to bring these together.

 I offer online courses to provide accessible and flexible learning for those seeking to understand and heal from Religious Trauma.